 The in security in DR Congo makes Rwanda the land of thousand hills and Uganda –the Pearl of Africa to be the only two recognized safe and very secure countries where travellers in the whole world can trek the endangered ape species of the mountain gorillas (Gorilla Berengei Berengei) in their serene surroundings.

-Gorilla trekking safaris in Rwanda, Uganda or Congo offers rewarding life time experience, but you are not guaranteed to see Mountain gorillas because they are wildlife which keeps moving.
+, Uganda or Congo offers rewarding life time experience, but you are not guaranteed to see Mountain gorillas because they are wildlife which keeps moving.
 The trek to where the gorilla groups live takes you through very dense vegetation, up steep slopes and can last several hours (2-8hours) depending on the movement of the apes.
 The dense vegetation is filled with burning and stinging nettles, so wearing gloves, waterproof walking boots; long sleeved shirts/trousers are a good idea.
 Red ants are also common, so wear long socks to tuck your trousers into.
 Gorillas move around so they aren’t all that easy to track and.
 The gorillas you’ll be meeting are habituated to humans and this gives an account as to why you are able to get quite close to them.

 Trekking mountain gorillas in Mgahinga National park Uganda